Risersoft/CRM/pages/CRMWeb/crm_generalparty.md

 ## Create

-You can create transporter by following the given steps:
+You can create general party by following the given steps:

 **STEP-1**: Click on **Prospects → Contact → General Party → New General Party**.
 The General Party form will appear.